 Saint Benedict (born ca. 480, died ca. 540) studied the wisdom of his monastic forebears and added to it the fruits of his own experience.
 Even today we read the lives and sayings of the desert fathers and mothers of Egypt, who were the pioneers of the monastic life and distilled its essential points.
 To their wisdom Saint Benedict added what he had learned about following Christ in community with others, strengthening the individual pursuit of God with the support of other Christians on the same quest.

-The result was Benedict's Rule for Monks, a uniquely balanced charter for monastic living that eventually became the standard rule for monks and nuns in Europe and beyond.
-Its details have been interpreted and applied in many different ways, but its broader and deeper themes unite Benedictines across time and space.
+The result was Benedict's Rule for Monks, a uniquely balanced charter for monastic living that eventually became standard for monks and nuns in Europe and around the world.
+Countless communities and congregations have interpreted and applied the Rule in many different ways to suit their particular needs and gifts, but its broader and deeper themes unite Benedictines across the globe and the Catholic Tradition.

-A part of this ancient Catholic Spiritual Tradition, Saint John's Abbey is a Roman Catholic Benedictine monastery established over a hundred and sixty years ago on some 3,000 acres in Central Minnesota.
+A part of this ancient Catholic spiritual tradition, Saint John's Abbey is a Roman Catholic Benedictine monastery established over a hundred and sixty years ago on some 3,000 acres in Central Minnesota.
 With 130 monks we are one of the larger Benedictine communities in the world.
-Here at Saint John's we are known for education, liturgy, ecumenism, spirituality and environmental stewardship, as well as leadership in numerous ministries and professions.
+Here at Saint John's, we are known for work in education, liturgy, ecumenism, spirituality and environmental stewardship, as well as leadership in numerous ministries and professions.

 A Faith Community